nigelhorne/Config-Abstraction/README.md

 ## EXAMPLE CONFIGURATION FLOW

+- 1. Data Argument

+    The data passed into the constructor via the `data` argument is the starting point.
+    Essentially this contains the default values.

-- 1. Loading Files
+- 2. Loading Files

-    The module first looks for configuration files in the specified directories.
+    The module then looks for configuration files in the specified directories.
     It loads the following files in order of preference:
     `base.yaml`, `local.yaml`, `base.json`, `local.json`, `base.xml`,
     `local.xml`, `base.ini`, and `local.ini`.